WFH in a crisis: A small company perspective on the subtle things that matter most.

 - Don’t revise in a vacuum.
 What worked before isn’t translating 1:1 into this new reality.
 On the strategic side, talking about our “before COVID” goals helps keep focus, but doing that without acknowledging the unknowns would be tone deaf and a total waste of time.
 Instead of outright guessing at new financial targets, for instance, we’re updating our frameworks and tools ahead of new information.
 Tactically, we’re redesigning internal routines – subtly changing the ways we conduct meetings to make agendas and to-dos clearer to accommodate staff working variable or reduced hours.
 All of this is a collective effort and we’re iterating rapidly.
 Our chances of getting any of that right are nil if everyone isn’t involved in the feedback loops.

 About the author...

 Colleen Morris is Calico Energy’s President and CEO.
-With deep experience in product management, leadership and energy sector, she’s able to effectively lead Calico’s consultants and technologists as they build useful, relevant solutions for utility clients.
+With deep experience in product management and strategic visioning, she’s able to effectively lead Calico’s consultants and technologists as they build useful, relevant solutions for utility and market customers.
 To find about more about Colleen, read her bio.